balena-io/debugging-masterclass/README.md

 This can sometimes include traffic to a customer's cloud service.
-For example, imagine that all the balena requirements are met, so that the device appears to be operating normally, but a customer complains that their application seems to not be able to contact their own cloud servers.
-It could be that the firewall lets through all the traffic required by balena, but is blocking other arbitrary ports, which might include the ports required by an application on the device.
+For example, imagine that all the balena requirements are met, so that the device appears to be operating normally, but a customer complains that their device seems to not be able to contact their own cloud servers.
+It could be that the firewall lets through all the traffic required by balena, but is blocking other arbitrary ports, which might include the ports required by a service on the device.

 These are all points which a support engineer should be aware of when investigating a device that is showing abnormal behavior which might be related